thewinger/ashen.nvim/README.md

 ## Features

 - Warm, cozy palette that's easy on the eyes.
-- Clear differentiation of errors and warnings despite the red and orange heavy palette.
+- Clear differentiation of errors and warnings.
 - Supports a number of [plugins](#plugins).
 - Fast load time.
 - Actively developed.